-Warren Jackson Hearne was born in Tulsa, Oklahoma, to exceptionally musical parents, Lindy and Lynda Hearne.
+Warren Jackson Hearne was born in Texas to exceptionally musical parents, Lindy and Lynda Hearne.
 His father still gets royalty checks from his many appearances on Hee-Haw, and Al Green covered his gospel song, "Holy Spirit Come Down On Me," off his 1982 album, Vessel of Love.
 His parents toured in the backing band for country music legend Roy Clark, and it was on that tour in 1979 that Lynda became pregnant and the family decided to settle down in Tulsa.
 The Hearnes started Warren on music early, enrolling him in piano lessons when he was only 3, but he quit at 6.
 "I don't think I ever liked practicing, was the thing," he says."It was a combination of not wanting to practice and the fact that I didn't want to learn anyone else's method."

 In fifth grade, Hearne picked up the violin, which he loved, then opted to join band instead of orchestra, so he wouldn't have to take a bus trip across town every day.
 This is what led him to learn the bass and contra alto clarinets, as well as tenor sax.
 Lynda moved to Montana shortly after she and Lindy divorced ("She loved Whataburger, but she hated Texas," he says.
 "Shit, that's a good song title."), and Hearne spent his teenage years between Missoula and Fort Worth, where his father had moved from Memphis.